marioiovanna/Hangman-Game/README.md

 # Hangman Game

 Hangman game create with Javascript.
 Simple game where we have to guess the word given.
-This edition is base on 90's vieo games as Pacman, Contra, Adventure Island, Duck Hunt and more...
+This edition is base on 90's video games as Pacman, Contra, Adventure Island, Duck Hunt and more...

 ![alt text](https://github.com/marioiovanna/Hangman-Game/blob/master/assets/repo/main.png "Main")